firebase/quickstart-nodejs/firestore-emulator/javascript-quickstart/README.md

 ## Running the tests

-To run the tests, execute
+To run the tests, open a new terminal (in your specific quickstart directory, not '/quickstart-nodejs') and execute
 ```
 npm test
 ```